webdev23/shelix/README.md

  [X11]
   To work on the same project on multiple screens and multiple terminal, first create a session within your project dir, then open again the same one, you will be asked if you want to extend on the Left or Right.

-  By then, the focus key shortcut Shift + arrows will dispatch the focus on all screens, enabling, if all goes well for you, an amazing multi screens workfloW!
+  By then, the focus key shortcut `Shift + arrows` will dispatch the focus on all screens, enabling, if all goes well for you, an amazing multi screens workflow!

-  By marking panes, we could dispatch actions from any terminal, for example opening a file on the right screen from the menu on the left screen
+  By marking panes, we could dispatch actions from any terminal, for example opening a file on the right screen from the menu on the left screen.

 </details>